 A Saturday Morning Murder: A Psychoanalytic Case by Batya Gur.
 Gur’s first novel.
 I will surely be reading the ones that followed.|

 Cry, the Beloved Country by Alan Paton.
-I had zero advanced knowledge about this book, and was rather surprised (for some reason I thought it was a WWII book).
-Writing style very reminiscent of The No. 1 Ladies?
-Detective Agency, except of course this was published exactly five decades before, so clearly it?s McCall Smith who did the style-copying.
+I had zero advance knowledge about this book, and was rather surprised (for some reason I thought it was a WWII book).
+Writing style very reminiscent of The No. 1 Ladies' Detective Agency, except of course this was published exactly five decades before, so clearly it’s McCall Smith who did the style-copying.
 Not sure I appreciate that style, though; I have a feeling it belittles the Africans, as if hinting that their linguistic capabilities are limited to short, direct, often repetitive sentences.

 The First Days by Yonathan Ratosh.
 Select articles by the founder of the Canaanite movement.